 As you may have seen over on Youtube this week, I posted a version of Kinpira using another popular Japanese root vegetable.
 Between you and me, I actually prefer Kinpira Renkon to the version made with burdock.
 That shouldn't discourage you from making the other one as it is delicious, but this takes a lot less time to prepare, and the crispy texture of the lotus root is simply irresistible.

+Welcome!
 I’m Marc Matsumoto, creator of No Recipes and host of television’s Bento Expo.
 You’ve stumbled upon my secret stash with over 150 original recipes with a new one coming every week!
 Unlike my other site, these recipes are member-supported, so you won’t find any banner ads here.
-If you enjoy this recipe below, please consider becoming a member to access the rest of my private cookbook and get updates with my latest recipes.
+Please consider becoming a member to access to this recipe, or you can check out some free recipes here.

 - ✓ No ads